llingg/behaviour-benchmarking/README.md

 * `docker run --rm  -e  ATMSGS_BAG=/data/processed_BAG_NAME.BAG -e OUTPUT_DIR=/data -e ROS_MASTER=YOUR_HOSTNAME -e ROS_MASTER_IP=YOUR_IP --name graph_optimizer -v PATH_TO_BAG_FOLDER:/data -e DUCKIETOWN_WORLD_FORK=YOUR_FORK_NAME -e MAP_NAME=YOUR_MAP_NAME duckietown/cslam-graphoptimizer:daffy-amd64`

   A _.yaml_ file will be stored in the folder PATH_TO_BAG_FOLDER.

+* For the rosbag recorded on the Duckiebot, run analyze-rosbag by:
+    * cd into de `analyze_rosbag` folder found in behaviour-benchmarking repository by running `cd behaviour-benchmarking/analyze_rosbag`
+    * Build the repository by running: `dts devel build -f --arch amd64`
+    * Then run it with: `docker run -v path/to/bag/folder:/data -e DUCKIEBOT=AUTOBOT_NAME -e BAGNAME=blabla -it --rm duckietown/behaviour-benchmarking:v1-amd64`
+    * This will create several `.json`files within the `bag`folder that will be used for the Benchmarking later

 * Visit [dashboard](https://dashboard.duckietown.org/) and login using your Duckietown token.
 Then navigate to _Diagnostics_ and in the drop down menue _Group_ select _Name_BehBench_LF_ and in the drop down menu _Time_ the corresponding time when you ran the Benchmark.
 After add the data by pressing onto the green plus and download the _.json_ file by pressing the Download log button.